by Kei Nishida | February 9, 2017 3:17 pm

 Green tea helps the digestive system.
 When our stomach is empty, the processes inside the digestive system are stable and green tea naturally boost these processes.
 One of the main reasons why green tea is effective for weight loss is the presence of polyphenols.
+It works similarly to keto rapid max burn.
 Polyphenols can increase fat oxidation levels and eventually lead to weight loss.

 Lower cholesterol levels without using statins

 One of the simplest ways to get rid of bad cholesterol is to drink a cup of green tea early in the morning on an empty stomach.
 Many people who had problems with bad cholesterol claim that this practice helped them.
 Due to its specific content, green tea can reduce the levels of bad cholesterol while increasing the level of good cholesterol.

 Feeling more energetic and combating fatigue